Introduction

 How It Began

 In August of 2008, I was immersed in a familiar habit ... yes, there are unfamiliar ones.
-I was sitting at my desk, transfixed by Google Earth's images of places of interest.
+I was sitting at my desk, transfixed by Google Earth's images of the places I was searching.
 They weren't the images we have today, but it was next-level at the time.
-Each place was then web-searched for facts and data as I looked for a part-time home location, and on this occasion, I was searching for places at altitude.
+Each city was then web-searched for facts and data as I looked for a part-time home location, and on this occasion, I was searching for cities at altitude.
 A few of you will already know where I'm going with this.
-Those runners' laughter still rang in my ears, but I'm a pragmatist, and I knew that ramping up from a bit of jogging to marathon fitness in only a few months was a foolish plan.
+Those runners' laughter still rang in my ears, but I'm a pragmatist, and I knew that going from a bit of jogging to marathon fitness in only a few months was a foolish plan.
 Injury aside, just finishing would be a challenge, so I was thinking ahead.
-I had returned to running with the goals of becoming competitive again and validating the work that I do by serving as an example.
-Thus, searching for a part-time training site at altitude made perfect sense in that regard.
-I could never have imagined that my attention would suddenly land upon a small town news article that had absolutely nothing to do with my search.
+I had returned to running with the goals of becoming competitive again, but more so to validate my work by serving as an example.
+Thus, searching for a part-time training site at altitude made perfect sense.
+I could never have imagined that my attention would suddenly land upon a small town news article having absolutely nothing to do with my search.
 It was about a local teenager with big dreams and a lot of determination, hoping to audition for the upcoming season of American Idol.
 I had enjoyed the TV show's first season, which provided a welcome break from a year of post-9/11 news, but I hadn't followed it much after that.
 I was about to resume my search when I saw that she had driven to the audition site and slept in her vehicle, rising at 4 a.m. to be early in line for registration.
 I recall thinking how proud I would've felt if that were my daughter ... showing that kind of determination.
-Just as I was about to return to Google Earth, I saw the word "Boston" from the corner of my eye.
-She had been accepted to a prestigious music school in Boston and would soon attend in the fall.
+Just as I was about to return to Google Earth, I saw the word "Boston" out of the corner of my eye.
+She had been accepted to a prestigious music school in Boston and would attend in the fall.

 Goodbye Tarnished Brick Road